janezd/orange-lecture-notes-web/public/chapters/x01-silhouette/index.md

 ![](silhouette-a.png)
 Distances to compute average distance A for selected point.

-The data points in the red cluster are well separated from points in the other two clusters.
+The data points in the red cluster are nicely separated from points in the other two clusters.
 Not so for the green and blue points, where several points are on the border between the clusters.
 We would like to quantify the degree of how well a data point belongs to the cluster to which it is assigned.

 We will invent a scoring measure for this and we will call it a silhouette (because this is how it's called).
 Our goal: a silhouette of 1 (one) will mean that the data instance is well rooted in the cluster, while the score of 0 (zero) will be assigned to data instances on the border between two clusters.